Xorlent/Orcaslicer-Qidi-Plus-4/README.md

 ## General Notes and Observations
 - Generic Qidi filament profiles are included for PLA, PLA Silk, PETG, ABS, and TPU95A
   - In my testing of their generic PETG profile, I recommend slowing all print speeds by 35-40% and increasing the flow ratio to .96 as a starting point
-- What do you mean by "improved printer profiles" in "Qidi X 4 Series Modified G-Code.zip"?
+- What do you mean by _improved printer profiles_ in "Qidi X 4 Series Modified G-Code.zip"?
   - Besides the G-Code bug fixes, the G-Code has been updated to:
     - Give the build plate sufficient time to heat soak
     - Turn on the case light when the nozzle begins heating to start print